-EXSS 4398 - Internship in Exercise Science (3)
+EXSS 4398 - Field Experience in EXSS (3)

 Students must be a Junior or Senior in good academic standing.
 The internship program provides the EXSS student with an educational opportunity to learn new skills, develop professional contacts and apply academic knowledge in a community setting.
-Students are required to fulfill 300 hours over a minimum of 10 weeks in an approved clinical, health, nutrition, sport or fitness related setting.
-The internship will be completed under the supervision of an internship site supervisor and a faculty member from the EXSS department.
+Students are required to fulfill 150 hours over a minimum of 10 weeks in an approved clinical, health, nutrition, sport or fitness related setting.
+The internship will be completed under the supervision of an internship site supervisor and a faculty member from the EXSS Department.
 Final agreements and arrangements are subject to approval from the EXSS Associate Dean/program director.
+Prerequisite: Junior standing.